For Newcomers Renting in Canada, Here's What You Need to Know

 But in the long term, you must find your own accommodation to rent.
 And, of course, you will need to figure out where to live.

-Luckily, newcomers can search for that perfect rental before coming to Canada on our site, Rentals For Newcomers, which is a great rental resource for finding and leasing your first rental home in Canada before or after you arrive.
+Luckily, newcomers can search for the perfect rental before coming to Canada on our site, Rentals For Newcomers.
+This is a great rental resource for finding and leasing your first rental home in Canada before or after you arrive and begin your life in Canada.

 Start your rental search early